Autocollimator: Electronic autocollimator

-Measuring with an electronic autocollimator is fast, easy, accurate, and will frequently be the most cost effective procedure.
-Used extensively in workshops, tool rooms, inspection departments and quality control laboratories worldwide, these highly sensitive instruments will measure extremely small angular displacements, squareness, twist and parallelism.
+Electronic autocollimator measurement offers speed, accuracy and cost-effectiveness, making it one of the most practical procedures available.
+Widely used in workshops, tool rooms, inspection departments and quality control laboratories, these highly sensitive instruments are designed to measure extremely small angular displacements, squareness, twist and parallelism.

 Laser analyzing autocollimator

-Today, a new technology allows to improve the autocollimation instrument to allow direct measurements of incoming laser beams.
-This new capability opens a gate of inter-alignment between optics, mirrors and lasers.
+Current technology allows has improved the autocollimation instrument to allow for direct measurements of incoming laser beams.
+This capability opens allows for inter-alignment between optics, mirrors and lasers.

-This technology fusion between a century-old technology of autocollimation with recent laser technology offers a very versatile instrument capable of measurement of inter-alignment between multiple line of sights, laser in respect to mechanical datum, alignment of laser cavity, measurement of multiple rollers parallelism in roll to roll machinery, laser divergence angle and its spatial stability and many more inter-alignment applications.
+This fusion between the century-old technology of autocollimation with recent laser technology results has resulted in a versatile instrument capable of measuring the inter-alignment between multiple line of sights with respect to: mechanical datum, alignment of laser cavity, measurement of multiple rollers parallelism in roll to roll machinery, laser divergence angle and its spatial stability.

 Total station autocollimator

 The concept of autocollimation as an optical instrument was conceived about a century ago for non-contact measurements of angles, as done in total stations.
 Hybrid technology fulfills a need recently developed by novel photonics applications has created for the alignment and measurement of optics and lasers.
 Implementing motorized focusing offers an additional measurement dimension by focusing on the area to be examined and performing alignment and deviations from alignment on the scale of microns.
 This is relevant in the adjustment phase as well as final testing and examination phases of integrated systems.
 Recent progress has been made in with the aim to serve the photonics AR/VR industry, involving development in interalingment, fusion of several wavelengths including NIR into one system, and measurements of multi laser array such as VCSEL in respect with other optical sensors, to improve angular accurate optical measurements to a resolution of 0.01 arcseconds.